How do we step into the work of repairing our world?

 LinkedIn

-- Re-designing the birth experience of Native women in deep partnership with parents and leaders from tribal lands in northern California, and with medical practitioners from Providence St. Joseph Hospital in California’s Humboldt County.
+- Re-designing the birth experience of Native women parents in deep partnership with parents and leaders from tribal lands in northern California, and with medical practitioners from Providence Health in California’s Humboldt County.

-- Designing, facilitating and stewarding the Irvine Foundation’s New Leadership Network; the Hawaii Community Foundation’s Leaders Network; and the First Five Statewide Network.
+- Designing, facilitating and stewarding place-based, cross-sector, and multi-identity leadership networks, including the Irvine Foundation’s New Leadership Network; the Hawaii Community Foundation’s Leaders Network; the First Five Statewide Network, and the First Five Napa.

-- Setting a new strategic vision with the Organizational Effectiveness team at the David and Lucile Packard Foundation.
+- Setting a new strategic vision with the Organizational Effectiveness team at the David and Lucile Packard Foundation and with the Community Foundation of San Joaquin.

 - Embedding with the DataKind global network of data scientists in their formative years around their organizational capacity and network strategy.

-- Coaching the Social Systems Design Fellows at Stanford’s Hasso Plattner School of Design (aka the d.School) to translate design prototypes into systems and organizations.
+- Coaching the Social Systems Design Fellows at Stanford’s School of Design (aka the d.School).

-- Establishing the Peleh Residency, one of the country’s only family friendly artist residency programs.
+- Establishing the Peleh Residency, this country’s only family friendly artist residency program.

 In a previous life, I was the first senior program officer at the Jim Joseph Foundation and the founding US director of the Israel Venture Network.
 In 2011, I received the JJ Greenberg Award for Philanthropic Leadership from the Jewish Funders Network.
 That was a really good day in light of what JJ Greenberg was all about.